icra/WATExR/paper1/Spain/Atmosphere/codes/README.md

-Codes used to download, bias correction and interpolation of atmospheric data
+Codes used to download, bias-correct and interpolate the atmospheric data